 From deep in the windswept and rainsoaked hills of Nashville, Tennessee come Rainsticks, who will henceforth be known as the 7th greatest band in music city that includes two Jews and a 12 string.
 The band is led by Asher Horton who came up in the highly communal and incestuous Nashville garage rock scene of the 2010s.
 From that launching point Horton has carved out a niche for himself as a member of numerous acclaimed combos over the last decade, most notably Sun Seeker, Fox Fun & Big Surr.
-In Rainsticks he is joined by Ben Parks (Sun Seeker), Nick Swafford (Teddy & The Rough Riders) and Brett Rosenberg (Quichenight).
+In Rainsticks he is joined by Ben Parks (Sun Seeker) and Nick Swafford (Teddy & The Rough Riders).
 After releasing their debut LP Elkmont in 2018 they've been hard at work recording and gigging in an effort to work out material for their now realized second LP, October Onwards, which is stylistically positioned somewhere between Laurel Canyon and Athens, GA.
 Their goal (which is set to be achieved very shortly) is to inspire world peace and harmony with nature through jangle pop.

 Stay tuned friends...

 "Elkmont is a rich pop record in the vein of Big Star, late era XTC and plenty of dashes from familiar late 70’s influences.
 However, comparisons to big established namesakes does the record a disservice as it’s not an homage or a direct lifting of any particular sound, it’s a whole-y distinct undertaking in itself...Elkmont is immediately giving on first listen and even more rewarding with each additional spin." - We Own This Town